ShipperGuide Blog

 How NMFC Classifications Affect Your Rates

-Freight classes range from Class 50 (low-cost freight that’s very dense) to Class 500 (fragile, light, and bulky freight).
+Freight classes range from Class 50 (low-cost freight, very dense, easy to handle) to Class 500 (highest cost, low density, bulky).
 Costs go up with higher classes.
 Carriers that specialize in LTL freight shipping use these classifications to determine base rates and service requirements.

-Choosing the right class is paramount as misclassifications can lead to costly fees and delays.
-Referencing NMFC codes allows shippers in manufacturing, retail, and other sectors to get predictable pricing and excellent cost control.
+Choosing the right class is essential, as misclassifications can lead to costly fees and delays.
+Referencing NMFC codes allows shippers in manufacturing, retail, and other sectors to get predictable pricing and better cost control.

 Understanding LTL Shipping Requirements